eason-pan-ep/maze-generation-algorithms-visualization/README.md

 ## How to Run
 For Hunt-and-kill
-- get to the program's main directory in the terminal.
+- get to the program's hunt-and-kill directory in the terminal.
 - Run `python3 maze_generation_algorithms_visualization.py`.
 - Input `maze size` and `starting position` then click `hunt-and-kill`.
 - After running onece, you can click the `hunt-and-kill` button again to generate another maze.